Thank you for subscribing

 Nu Nu Restaurant, in Palm Cove 30 minutes north of Cairns, wows with its tropical flavours and beachfront locale.
 For fine dining - and the only hatted restaurant in Cairns - head to Tamarind for delectable Thai cuisine.

 Cairns also has impressive bars, breweries, and distilleries.
 The panoramic 12th-floor views and signature cocktails at Rocco impress, or for a sunset beachside tipple, stop by the Beach Shack on Kewarra Beach.
-Wolf Lane Distillery infuses native ingredients in their bespoke gins.
-Beer lovers can enjoy a walking tour of Cairns’ microbreweries and a gin distillery.
+Wolf Lane Distillery infuses native ingredients in their bespoke gins, while beer lovers can enjoy a walking tour of Cairns’ microbreweries.

 Kurandra markets